 Several types of tubes are used to get a measurement:

-- Scale tube–On the tube is an actual ppm scale that is read by measuring the length of discoloration.
+- Scale tube–Typical units found on the tube are ppm, mg/m3, and percent (%) scales that are read by measuring the length of discoloration.

 - Qualitative tube–This tube does not give a quantitative reading, but it lets the user know that the gas or vapor is present.

 - Pretube–For some chemicals, a test that produces a simple color change is not available, so a pretube is required.
 It is used to convert the test gas or vapor into another compound that can be detected in the indicating tube by a color change.